Electrolyte Replacement Drink—Say Goodbye to Gatorade

 This DIY recipe is simple, refreshing, whole foods based, and has options to fit all preferences.
 And… it has a better balance of electrolytes, sugars, and other minerals after running it by my sports nutrition mentors.

-Mix Together
+Mix Together:

-2 cups herbal tea (my favorite is nettle; the leaves improve kidney function.OR Green tea, Chamomile, Mint… all wonderful)
+• 2 cups herbal tea (my favorite is nettle; the leaves improve kidney function.OR Green tea, Chamomile, Mint… all wonderful)

-¼ teaspoon sea salt (provides 460 mg sodium)
+• ¼ teaspoon sea salt (provides 460 mg sodium)

-Filtered water to bring to 1 quarts
+• Filtered water to bring to 1 quart

-Pour over ice and add a wedge of lemon, or fresh mint, or grated ginger… then pour through a strainer to serve.
+Drink slightly warmer than room temperature; add a wedge of lemon, or fresh mint, or grated ginger… then pour through a strainer to serve.
 Delightfully refreshing!
 Athletes?
 Have your support team refill your hydration systems with this so you can skip the sugary Gatorade and banana tables—save time; have energy!

 When out on any activity or the field, you need fuel.
-This is a great hydration option that provides fuel.
+This is a great hydration option that provides healthy fuel.

 Your body can burn fat or carbohydrates and should be able to utilize both.
 If you ask it to use protein for fuel, your muscles will sag and weaken.